Step 1: Lock the print spec early

 Step 3: Confirm spine width before you place spine text

 Re-check spine width once the interior page count is final.
-Use Spine Width for KDP: The Practical Guide (+ Calculator Tips) so your spine text doesn’t drift or get clipped.
+Use How KDP Spine Width Works: A Practical Guide so your spine text doesn’t drift or get clipped.

 Step 4: Design for readability (thumbnail + print)